With the Christmas holidays just around the corner, are you seeking something special for your loved ones? This year, we’ve got you covered...

 As well as being unique for showing the work of just female artists, 31 Women was also juried.
 An unusual practice outside of Europe at the time, this meant that the work to be shown in the exhibition had to be reviewed and selected by a judging panel first.
 On this panel were the likes of Marcel Duchamp, André Breton, and Max Ernst, along with Peggy Guggenheim.
 The result was a mix of surrealist and abstract artworks.

 It is hard to trace the exact artworks featured in the exhibition.
-In the photograph above, Peggy Guggenheim sits with two works to her left that featured in the exhibition.
+In the photograph above, Peggy Guggenheim sits with two works to her left that are featured in the exhibition.
 At the top is Shepherdess of the Sphinxes by Leonor Fini.
 Below it is Horses of Lord Candlestick by Leonora Carrington (both below).

 Other works included two sculptures by Louise Nevelson and Xenia Cage.
-Sources also say that Georgia O’Keeffe was meant to participate but later declined, refusing to be labelled as a woman artist for her involvement.
+Sources also say that Georgia O’Keeffe was meant to participate but later declined, refusing to be labeled as a woman artist for her involvement.
 While it was not a commercial success, the exhibition did receive positive reviews and was groundbreaking for its time – featuring exclusively female artists.

 The exhibition was even followed up with a second exhibition, entitled The Women, in June 1945.
 This featured 33 women artists, including new artists such as Louise Bourgeois.
 Unfortunately, The Art of This Century Gallery closed its doors in May 1947.

 It is clear that the 31 Women exhibition had a profound effect on the success of female artists and exhibitions today.
-Being the first of its kind, female artists have been able to follow in those artists footsteps and display their works in numerous exhibitions featuring just female artists.
+Being the first of its kind, female artists have been able to follow in those artists’ footsteps and display their works in numerous exhibitions featuring just female artists.
 Peggy Guggenheim was undoubtedly hugely inspirational to the art world of the 20th century and to females in the art world for years to come.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!